camaraproject/Governance/documentation/API-onboarding.md

 1. **Create a New Issue**
    - Open a new issue in the [API Backlog repository](https://github.com/camaraproject/APIBacklog) using the designated issue template.
    - Clearly describe whether it is a new API proposal or an enhancement to an existing API.
-API enhancement requires backlog validation when original scope of the API is to be modified, allowign backlog to analyze posible affectance in other existing APIs.
+API enhancement requires backlog validation when the original scope of the API is modified, allowing the backlog to analyze possible impact on other existing APIs.